graninas/Functional-Design-and-Architecture/README.md

 ### Enecuum Node project

 The `Node` project created by me and my team for Enecuum blockchain (Enecuum HK Limited, Hong Kong) is the most advanced production code in Haskell built using the ideas of this book.

+The Enecuum Node Framework makes building of network acting nodes simple.
+It allows to handle concurrent state (with STM), work with KV database, host TCP, UDP and JSON-RPC servers, write network clients, interactible CLIs and more.
+The code of the nodes will be testable, safe and well-maintainable.

 I've wrote a detailed post about it:

 [Enecuum Node Framework](https://gist.github.com/graninas/9beb8df5d88dda5fa21c47ce9bcb0e16)